-For detailed descriptions of the functions that directly select a node, see Chapter 5, iRules.
+For more information on writing expressions to use with the persist and select attributes, see Chapter 5, iRules.

 Simple persistence

 Simple persistence tracks connections based only on the client IP address.
 When a client requests a connection to a virtual server that supports simple persistence, the BIG-IP system checks to see if that client previously connected, and if so, returns the client to the same node.